slowernews/hamster-system/README.md

 ## HAMSTER-FOLDER
 ### Organize your (digital) documents

-*'Every document belongs to a project'.*
+*Mantra: 'Every document belongs to a project'.*

 ### Container: